-Elena Walch values nature, respects it and wants to put it into the hands of the next generation in perfect condition.
-Sustainable operation, introduced in the vineyards a few years ago, is the focus of Elena Walch philosophy, whereby the road to sustainability is not an overnight change, but rather a learning process, an apprenticeship.
-The new measures are gradually being implemented in all areas of the company so that the operations do not end up being based on a set of strict rules, but rather that the consciousness of all the Elena Walch staff becomes trained in this direction.
+Elena Walch values nature, respects it, and wants to pass it on in perfection to the next generation.
+Sustainable work is at the heart of the company’s philosophy and was introduced more than ten years ago.
+The path to sustainability is not an overnight change, but is perceived as a process and an apprenticeship.
+The measures have been gradually enforced in all areas of the company so that the work is not based on a handful of strict rules, but rather the awareness of everyone is trained in this new direction.

-The goal is to be a “good” company, one which attempts to protect the environment in which Elena Walch operates for the next generations.
-The family estate is convinced that it is doing good, whereby the quality of the wines stand uncompromisingly at the forefront of the thoughts.
+The goal is to be a “good” company that knows how to protect the environment in which Elena Walch operates, also for the next generations.
+The environment is an important part of the work: the Elena Walch winery is convinced that it can do something good here, with the quality of the wine uncompromisingly at the forefront of our thoughts.

 Here, in a compact form, are the first new accents:

-– Weather and infection monitoring systems for the control of vineyard health and the adaptation of intervention.
+– Weather and infection monitoring systems for monitoring the health of the vineyard, as well as adjusting interventions.

-– Cultivation of the disease-resistant PIWI white wine variety “Bronner“
+– Cultivation of the disease resistant PIWI white wine variety “Bronner” and Souvignier Gris.

 SUSTAINABILITY IN THE WINE CELLAR

-– Nearly 50% reduction of water consumption through a water recycling system, reusing the cooling water for garden irrigation and cellar cleaning.
+– Reduction of water consumption by almost 50% through a system of “water recycling”, the reuse of cooling water for park irrigation and cellar cleaning.

-– Use of gravity instead of frequent pumping of wine thanks to the hillside location of the wine cellar.
+– Use of gravity instead of frequent pumping of the wine thanks to the slope of the cellar.

 SUSTAINABILITY IN PACKAGING

-– Use of lighter glass for our “Selezione” wines for a better Co2 balance.
+– Use of a 10% lighter glass bottle for the “Selezione” wines (440g) for a better CO2 balance.

-– Traceability of each and every bottle back to its origin in the vineyard thanks to the lot number on the bottle (now regulated by law)
+– Traceability of each bottle to the origin in the vineyard thanks to the lot number on the bottle

 – Use of two hybrid cars.

-– No smoking in all internal and external areas of the entire wine estate for staff and also for guests to keep the air fresh.
+– Smoking ban in the indoor and outdoor areas of the entire winery, for employees and also for guests of the garden bistro to maintain better air.

-Further steps will be taken and you‘ll be informed!
+Further steps will follow, and we will keep you informed!